youngi2001/InventoryManagement/README.md

 5. Products Section

-Attendant can also update all the sales in the system and even go through all the list of customers Shoprite deals with
+Attendant can also update all the sales in the system and even go through all the list of customers who shop at Shoprite.
+Also Attendants do not have all the privilages of administration hence that cannot access every section of the system.
+They only have access to
+1. Sales Section
+2. Customer Section
+3. Order Section
+For additional security, users will have to specify thier role that is either an Administrator or an Attendant when accessing the platform.
+Moreover, once they specify that, the software is designed to be capable of crosschecking with the database to see if the information provided by the user is really accurate.
+After the confimation, now the user can access either the Administration section or the Attendant section accordingly.